aKoolKev/WD2_Assignment1/README.md

 ## Web Design 2 Assignment 1

-This project is a static website showcasing various Porsche car models, including detailed descriptions and specs for each collection: 718, 911, Taycan, and Macan.
-The website is built with HTML and styled via external CSS.
+First assignment to Web Design 2 to showcase our existing skills.
+The site must be responsive by utilizing media queries.

 ## Features

-- **Responsive Design**: The website is fully responsive, ensuring optimal viewing across devices.
+- **Responsive Design**: The website is fully responsive using media queries.
+- **Navigation Bar**: A horizontal nav bar for easy access to different sections.
+- **Favicon**: Porsche logo added as a favicon.
 - **Car Collections**: Displayed in sections for easy navigation, including 718, 911, Taycan, and Macan models.
 - **Detailed Specs**: Each car model includes horsepower, acceleration times, top speed, and price.
-- **Navigation Bar**: A horizontal nav bar for easy access to different sections.
-- **Favicon**: Porsche logo added as a favicon.

 ## File Structure